NetApp/terraform-provider-netapp-ontap/docs/resources/svm_resource.md

 ### Optional

-- `aggregates` (List of String) Aggregates to be assigned use for svm
+- `aggregates` (Set of String) Aggregates to be assigned use for svm
 - `comment` (String) Comment for svm to be created
 - `ipspace` (String) The name of the ipspace to manage
 - `language` (String) Language to use for svm